 And Red Birch Trees

 Nature plays a special role in this impulse to Keep Going.
 Not nature in general but nature in specific.
-For some it will be a particular field, for others a particular garden, for still others a particular tree, such as the red birch tree in the beautiful song Red River Birch: "When the worst comes howling, when the congregation's scowling in the pews, just think of the great Miami washing through the church, and rest your head under the red river birch..
+For some it will be a particular field, for others a particular garden, for still others a particular tree, such as the red birch tree in the beautiful song Red River Birch: "When the worst comes howling, when the congregation's scowling in the pews, just think of the great Miami washing through the church, synagogue, mosque, and temple; and rest your head under the red river birch..
 Let "the breadth of bird song" be the way that God speaks to you.
 Let the birch tree be the place "where my God speak words I can understand."
-Especially if the church is filled with hatred and judgmental eyes and criticism, let the birch be your church, say the Bengsons.
+Especially if the gathering place is filled with hatred and judgmental eyes and criticism, let the birch be your place for finding God, say the Bengsons.
 Let nature be the medium through which you receive God.
 Here, too, is process theology: the Life in whose heart all lives unfold is in all life, not human life alone, and sometimes it is through the more-than-human that we come closest to God.

 Always we are lured by this Compassion, by God, to seek the "best" for others and for ourselves: the most harmonious and intense, the most loving.
 This "best" is inner comfort, yes, but it is also material well-being.
 It includes hand soap and movies and enough money to have and make a life.
 As Money Coming In makes clear, our need for material well-being is not unspiritual.
 It is natural and earthy, indeed royal in its way, albeit not throne-like.
 And any belief in God that avoids the need for material comfort is trapped in dualism of his own making: a dualism between the "spiritual" and the "material."
 Money Coming in reminds us of how irrelevant this kind of God is to actual condition of so many people's lives, especially those who are poor or who struggle for the basic needs of life: food, clothing, shelter, health care, education.
 The God of process theology is not trapped in this dualism.
 She feels the feelings of each and all, including those whose fundamental prayer is simply for money to come in.